B i o g r a p h y

 Other signature roles for the mezzo-soprano include Charlotte in Werther with Gulfshore Opera, the title role in Carmen with Livingston Symphony Orchestra, Missouri Symphony Orchestra and Gulfshore Opera, Isabella in L’Italiana in Algeri at Taconic Opera and Orlofsky in Die Fledermaus with Opera Tampa, Geneva Light Opera and St Petersburg Opera.
 She received high praise in Tampa where a local reviewer said “Sarah’s is by far my favorite Prince Orlofky.
 Sarah’s confident strut is that of a chronically bored aristocrat.”

 Newer works and Musicals comprise a significant part of Sarah Nordin’s career.
-Most notably, she premiered the role of Mary Eden Thompson in The Circuit Rider’s Wife, which included a three-year tour and original cast recording, Lydia in Penelope Ann’s Revenge: a sequel to Arthur Sullivan’s Cox and Box, The Conductress in the world premiere of Un bocca al lupo and she created the role of Pam in the Broadway workshop of Magic, the Dance Musical.
+Most notably, she premiered the role of Mary Eden Thompson in The Circuit Rider’s Wife, which included a three-year tour and original cast recording, Lydia in Penelope Ann’s Revenge: a sequel to Arthur Sullivan’s Cox and Box, The Conductress in the world premiere of Un bocca al lupo and she premiered the role of Annie Jump Cannon in Galaxies in Her Eyes.
 Her favorite classic Musical Theater roles performed are Nellie in South Pacific, Maria in Sound of Music, Sandy in Grease and Tzeital in Fiddler on the Roof.

 Sarah has appeared in The Metropolitan Opera’s productions of Les Troyens, Parsifal, Otello, Boris Godunov, Nabucco, and Turandot as a member of their professional ensemble.
 She has performed in three of The Met Live in HD Broadcasts and toured with The Met to Japan.
 Ms. Nordin has participated in several prestigious Young Artist programs, among them Opera Theatre of St. Louis, Central City Opera, Caramoor, Opera North, and Opera Orlando.
 She is also an award-winning ballroom dancer and an accomplished french horn player.